MicrosoftDocs/sdk-api/sdk-api-src/content/minwinbase/ns-minwinbase-_overlapped.md

 This member is nonzero only when performing I/O requests on a seeking device that supports the concept of an offset (also referred to as a file pointer mechanism), such as a file.
 Otherwise, this member must be zero.

 For additional information, see Remarks.

-### -field Internal

-The status code for the I/O request.
-When the request is issued, the system sets this member to <b>STATUS_PENDING</b> to indicate that the operation has not yet started.
-When the request is completed, the system sets this member to the status code for the completed request.

-The <b>Internal</b> member was originally reserved for system use and its behavior may change.

-### -field InternalHigh

-The number of bytes transferred for the I/O request.
-The system sets this member if the request is completed without errors.

-The <b>InternalHigh</b> member was originally reserved for system use and its behavior may change.

 ### -field hEvent